denoland/manual/node/npm_specifiers.md

 Since version 1.28, Deno has native support for import npm packages.
-This is done by importing using `npm:` specifiers. `npm:` imports have a higher chance of compatibility than importing from CDN's, particularly if the modules depend on artifact files in their package.
+This is done by importing using `npm:` specifiers. `npm:` imports have a higher chance of compatibility than importing from CDNs, particularly if the modules depend on artifact files in their package.

 It is important to emphasize that even though this feature was stabilized for